aptise/peter_sslers/README.md

 * DNS-01: domains will be registered with a global acme-dns server
 * TLS-ALPN-01: support is not currently planned

+All data is stored in a per-environment directory.
+You can run multiple deployments with a single installation, and easily migrate entire installations across machines.

 Why?
 -----